President and Chief Executive Officer

-Jim brings more than 10 years of GI experience to Neurogastrx after having been one of the original members of the Linzess team at Ironwood Pharmaceuticals.
-Jim had both commercial and business development responsibilities at Ironwood and left the company as Senior Vice President of Corporate Development.
-While at Ironwood he developed the initial Linzess commercial profile and directed transaction strategies, deal sourcing, diligence, and negotiations culminating in deals in the US, Europe, Japan and China.
-Prior to joining Ironwood Jim was Vice President of Corporate Development for Cozint Interactive, one of the first on-line market intelligence companies.
-Jim started his biotech career at MPM Capital where he was a Vice President focusing on business development transactions for emerging biotech companies.
-Jim has a BS in Pharmacy from the Massachusetts College of Pharmacy.
+Jim brings to Neurogastrx decades of biotech industry experience, and more than 10 years in gastrointestinal drug development and commercialization with the IBS product LINZESS® at Ironwood Pharmaceuticals.
+Among Jim’s notable contributions are numerous LINZESS deals he closed in the U.S., Europe, Japan and China.
+Prior to joining Ironwood, Jim was vice president of corporate development for Cozint Interactive, one of the first on-line market intelligence companies.
+Jim began his biotech career at MPM Capital, where he focused on business development transactions for emerging biotech companies.
+He has a B.S. degree in pharmacy from the Massachusetts College of Pharmacy.

-Sara serves as Head of Program Management at Neurogastrx and brings 20 years of experience in the biotech and pharmaceutical industry working on all phases of development from preclinical IND to late stage clinical development projects, both in the US and globally.
-Most recently, Sara was at Sunovion Pharmaceuticals where she led the NDA submission and subsequent approval of Lonhala Magnair, a drug-device combo for the treatment of COPD, as well as acted as a key contributor to the life cycle management and label expansion of Aptiom for the treatment of epilepsy.
-Prior to that, Sara was in program and alliance management at Ironwood Pharmaceuticals, serving as international development lead for Ironwood partnerships in the EU, Japan, and China.
-Sara began her career working in molecular biology laboratories for various small biotech companies, including Archemix and Cereon Genomics.
-Sara holds a Bachelor’s in Biology from Stonehill College and a Master of Business Administration from Babson College.
+Sara has 20 years of biopharma industry experience leading IND and NDA submissions through late-stage clinical development programs.
+At Sunovion Pharmaceuticals, she led the NDA submission and subsequent approval of LONHALA® MAGNAIR®, a drug-device combo to treat COPD, and was as a key contributor to the label expansion of APTIOM® for treatment of epilepsy.
+Prior to that, she served as development lead for Ironwood Pharmaceuticals’ linaclotide partnerships in the E.U., Japan and China.
+Sara began her career working in molecular biology labs for companies including Archemix and Cereon Genomics.
+Sara has a B.S. degree in biology from Stonehill College and M.B.A. from Babson College.